quickwit-oss/quickwit/quickwit/quickwit-codegen/README.md

 5. Import and implement the generated service trait and use the various generated adapters to instantiate a gRPC server, or use a local or remote gRPC implementation with the same client interface.

-Checkout the complete working example in the `quickwit-codegen-example` crate
+Checkout the complete working example in the `quickwit-codegen-example` crate.